owntheweb/ibeacon-ranger/README.md

 This app is co-sponsored by the [Space Foundation](http://www.spacefoundation.org).

 In addition to personal time spent on this project, extra special thanks goes to the Space Foundation team, supplying iBeacon hardware and even a few on-the-clock training hours to dedicate towards iBeacon research.
-The Space Foundation is hoping to improve attendee navigational experiences at the annual [Space Symposium](http://www.spacesymposium.org) via a useful app map.
-We're also exploring options for potential use in the [Space Foundation Discovery Center](http://www.spacefoundation.org/museum).
+The Space Foundation is aiming to improve attendee navigational experiences at the annual [Space Symposium](http://www.spacesymposium.org) via a useful app map.
+We're also exploring options for future use in the [Space Foundation Discovery Center](http://www.spacefoundation.org/museum).
 You too can help the Space Foundation achieve their mission to inspire, enable and propel, by contributing to this project. :D